4GeeksAcademy/finalprojectdeploymentDianaM/README.md

 <br>

-Since clearly Yolo11n.pt wasn't performing well in the single image test prediction and thus for our main business purpose (Restoration business discovery based on food product single image analysis and classification), we decide to switch to another LLM model and we trained OPEN AI CLIP model using 2 class prompts with quite better metrics in just the 1s training round.
+ * **OPEN AI CLLIP (Contrastive Language-Image Pre-training) MODEL** -  [Learning Transferable Visual Models From Natural Language Supervision](https://arxiv.org/abs/2103.00020) - [Vision Transformer Base Batch 32](https://huggingface.co/docs/transformers/model_doc/vit) Since clearly Yolo11n.pt wasn't performing well in the single image test prediction and thus for our main business purpose (Restoration business discovery based on food product single image analysis and classification), we decide to switch to another LLM model and we trained OPEN AI CLIP model using 2 class prompts with quite better metrics in just the 1s training round.
+ * **WHY DID WE SWITCHED TO CLIP?**
+ * **ZERO-SHORT SUPER POWERS:** REALLY GOOD at differentiating objects it hadn't been trained to classify.
+This is, to correctly classify croissants as "not bread" and bagels as
+ "bread" even though it hasn't “seen” those specific types before.
+This is exactly the capability we need for the 1st level of distinction (does the image belongs to the desired food class or not?)
+ * Boosts image classification capabilities with its own robust specialized Transformer-based language processor trained jointly with a Vision Transformer (ViT), that learns directly from raw text about images, leveraging a much broader source of supervision than State-of-the-art computer vision systems trained to predict a fixed set of predetermined object categories.
+* Benchmarked on over 30 different existing computer vision datasets (Food101, ImageNet, CIFAR10 or CIFAR100 among others).
+* Have been pre-trained for predicting which caption goes with which image from SOTA image representations from scratch from a dataset of 400 million (image, text) pairs collected online (That is exactly the task we plan the model to do for our app, scrapping images online).
+* After pre-training, natural language is used to reference learned visual concepts (or describe new ones) enabling zero-shot transfer of the model to downstream tasks
+* It matches the accuracy of the original ResNet-50 on ImageNet zero-shot without needing to use any of the 1.28 million training examples it was trained o

-Although numerical metrics of Yolo where way better thant OPEN AI CLIP, CLIP performed pretty well in single image prediciton tests thanks to it zero-shot shot classification capability of guessing and image it hadn't seen before by default (it knows if a magdalene or a lemon is not bread even thought it hadn't been trained with those images):
+Although Yolo showed way better numerical metrics of than OPEN AI CLIP, **CLIP performed pretty well in single image prediciton tests thanks to it zero-shot shot classification capability", classifying quite well if an image it hadn't seen before by default (it knows if a magdalene or a lemon is not bread even thought it hadn't been trained with those images):

 **CLIP METRCIS:**
 * **CLIP 1st training round:**